john-a-ellis/supervisedLearningCreditCardFraud/README.md

 `   macro avg       0.58      0.98      0.63    138930`
 `weighted avg       1.00      0.98      0.99    138930`

-XGBoost with its robust ability to apply L1 regularization
+The tuned model exhibited significant improvement in balanced accuracy (0.03) when evaluated against the test dataset, surpassing the base XGBoost model.
+Notably, it demonstrated heightened sensitivity to fraudulent transactions compared to all other reviewed models.
+However, this performance gain came at the cost of precision: 84% of the predicted fraudulent transactions were false positives, representing a 22% increase from the base model.
+Importantly, this translated to only 2% of legitimate transactions being incorrectly flagged as fraudulent.

 ![XGBoost Classifer BEST Model Feature Importance](img/XGB_best_importances.png)

 ## Comparative Feature Importance by Model
 In our review of ensemble models, one consistent finding is that the log_amount of the transaction stands out as the most significant feature across all models.
 However, beyond this consistency, the importance of other features varies significantly from model to model.
 Notably, both the XGBoost Base Model and the XGBoost BEST model share several features that rank high in importance.
-To explore further, we could consider excluding some of the less significant features from the XGBoost BEST Model and assess whether this refinement leads to improved performance..
+To explore further, we could consider excluding some of the less significant features from the XGBoost BEST Model and assess whether this refinement leads to improved performance.
 ![Comparative Feature Importance by Model](img/Comparative_Importance.png)
+## Final Conclusions
+XGBoost, with its capability to adjust the weight of the positive target coupled with using balanced accuracy as the objective performance metric, serves as an effective framework for building binary classification models.
+This framework is particularly well-suited for classifying datasets with highly imbalanced target classes.”

 ___
 ### Footnotes:
 [1]